focus-editor/focus/LOG.md

 - Highlight occurrences of selection (same rules as above)
 - Save file
 - Reload from disk
+- Input:
-- Input - make sure the cursor doesn't drift as string grows (try disabling kerning first)
+    - Make sure the cursor doesn't drift as string grows (try disabling kerning first).
+Understand whether there are any rounding errors
+    - Select by mouse
+    - Select words by ctrl+D
+    - Fix the weird doubling of characters when pasted a newline

 - Implement semantic highlighting
     - Polymorphic structs and possibly other types